SCOLIOSIS

 What Causes Scoliosis?

 Although scientists and doctors study the causes of scoliosis, most of the time they do not know the answer.
 In fact, according to the Scoliosis Research Society (SRS), a specific cause is not found in 8 out of 10 cases.
-While many cases of spine curvature can be linked to genetics, there is no single cause that everyone can agree upon.
+While many spine curvature cases are linked to genetics, there is no single cause that everyone can agree upon.
 Therefore, our current research is so important.
-In our research groups, we conduct research to enhance current conservative treatments by increasing their effectiveness, better use of implants, post-surgery patient outcomes, and more.
+In our research groups, we conduct research to enhance current conservative treatments by increasing their effectiveness.
+For example, we use state-of-the-art technology to improve post-surgery patient outcomes and more.
 All of this research helps our team develop new treatments and improve others.

-Research also motivates us to learn to predict outcomes of different types of non-surgical treatments, how different surgery techniques affect patients after surgery, devise new surgical treatments, and helps us to stretch our thought processes as a group as well.
-“To date, we have a number of findings, but there’s no unified theory of what causes Scoliosis curves,” says Dr. Hostin.
-“Thus, we don’t possess the tools to determine why one person with a curve will progress to need a complex surgical procedure, while another with a curve that seems the same reaches adulthood and doesn’t need surgery.”
+Research also motivates us to learn to predict outcomes of different types of non-surgical treatments.
+We study how different surgery techniques affect patients after surgery and devise new surgical treatments for better patient outcomes.
+“To date, we have several findings, but there’s no unified theory of what causes Scoliosis curves,” says Dr. Hostin.
+“Thus, we don’t know why one person with a curve will progress to need a complex surgical procedure, while another with a curve that seems the same reaches adulthood and doesn’t need surgery.”

 Several observations do exist: